Get the right travel insurance for Brazil

 There are usually two types of worldwide travel insurance - either including or excluding the USA and Caribbean.
 Policies that exclude them are usually cheaper, so try and find one without the additional cover for countries you don't need.

-If you’ve got a second trip planned this year outside of Europe, worldwide multi-trip insurance usually works out cheaper than taking out single-trip travel insurance each time.
+If you’ve got a second trip planned this year outside of Europe, worldwide multi-trip travel insurance usually works out cheaper than taking out single-trip travel insurance each time.

 It’s probably not worth it if you’re only going to travel in Europe as well this year though.
 Compare your options to make sure you’re getting value for money.